bchcohenlab/rt-fMRI_Neurofeedback_of_ADHD/README.md

  # Short Instructions
  ## Remember to do the MRI Screening form and symptom screening form
  # NOTE: Restart Computer after plugging in
+ ## Connect Machines to Scanner
+  1. Connect Connection 1 Cable (NO ADAPTER) to the Dell Computer
+  2. Connect Connection 2 w/ Adapter to the Mac Computer
+  Note: Don't Need to Use the Ethernet cable usually used to connect the two computers.
  ## Test Connection
   1. type ```pingdell``` from the Macbook
   2. type ```pingmac``` from the Dell computer
-  3. to test the connection with the scanner, type ```ping 192.168.2.1``` from the neurofeedback laptop.
+  3. to test the connection with the scanner, type ```ping 192.168.2.1``` or ```pingmri``` from the neurofeedback laptop.

  ## LCD Monitor Setup
   1. Attach C2G extension cable to the research PC cord